containeroo/certinfo/README.md

 # certinfo

-Get informations about the certificate from one or more hosts.
+Get informations about the certificate from one or more hostnames.

-If the flag `--threshold`|`-t` `N` is set and the certificate expires in the next `N`-days, certinfo will return the exit code 1.

-If the flag `--output`|`-o` is set to `json`, certinfo will write all information about the certificate to stdout.

 ## Usage